lmb/socklimit/README.md

 ## Requirements

 The library should be go-gettable, and has been tested on Linux 5.11.
+It requires that the process using the library has `CAP_BPF`.

 You may have to increase optmem_max depending on your distribution:

 ```
 sudo sysctl -w net.core.optmem_max=22528
 ```

-You will need a `clang-12` binary if you want to recompile the filter.
-Simply run `go generate` in the root of the project.

 ## Limitations
 - IPv6 doesn't support options